 Frequency: One of the many advantages of BFR is that it doesn’t cause the kind of muscle damage that traditional strength training does.
 It feels extreme right at the end of your session, but you recover quickly.

 Doing BFR two to three times per week seems to have the greatest impact on hypertrophy.

 Need A Good Training Program To Follow?

 Do you feel lost with what to do in the gym?
 Are you bored with the training plan you’ve been following?
-Why don’t you join the VIGOR or VIGORESS Training program?
+Why don’t you join VIGOR Training?
 Your membership includes:

 - Exclusive access to training app that displays workouts, exercise videos and tutorials, workout history, and readiness questionnaire

 - Access to all four training tracks all the time.
 If you finish one, hop to another